Using Irregular Verbs

 Read these sentences:

-The calculus exams given by Dr. Ribley are so difficult that his students believe their brains will burst.
+The calculus exams gave given by Professor Ribley are so difficult that his students believe their brains will burst.